CopperEgg/copperegg-powershell/README.md

 This module will replace revealmetrics-powershell, which will be deprecated.
 CopperEgg-Powershell is configured with a yaml configuration file, and supports both local and remote monitoring.

 As of 1.0.0, errors and events are logged.
 Look for logs here: Modules/CopperEgg/Logs

-## Recent Updates:
-version 1.2.0       May 14, 2014
-Several stability improvements and better error messages.

-version 1.1.2        February 2, 2014
-Fixed the 'UserDefined' issue.

-version 1.1.1       November 20, 2013
-Bug Fixes ... primarily around Windows Perfmon-like counters

-version 1.1.0       November 14, 2013
-Added the capability to add any Windows Perfmon-like counter

-version 1.0.1       July 10, 2013
-Fixed a typo in the config-sample.yml.
-Added console messages during installation to provide some feedback.

-version 1.0.0
-Is the first release of copperegg-powershell.
-It supersedes revealmetrics-powershell 0.9.2

 ## Requirements
 This release requires Powershell v3.0, which ships with Windows 8 and Windows Server 2012.